sector-f/wallst/README.md

 * full - The image is placed in the top-left of the screen.

+* tile - The image is tiled if it is smaller than the screen.

 With all modes, excluding **stretch**, aspect ratio is preserved, and the image is surrounded by the background color if necessary.